 Click here for a copy of the cover sheet.

-- Objectives and expected significance.
+- Objectives and Expected Significance.
 Describe the main scientific challenges emphasizing new ideas addressed in your proposal.
 Briefly describe the project's major goals and their impact on the state of the field.

 - Qualifications of the designated fellow to conduct the research.

+3. Results from Prior Wiener Laboratory Support.
+If the project PIs or the designated fellow has received Wiener Laboratory funding in the past, information on the prior award and its impact is required (one page double spaced Times Roman 12pt).
 Specify the following: name of the award identification; date of the submission of the final report; amount and period of support; the title of the project; summary of the results of the completed work, including any contribution to the development of archaeological science; publications resulting from the Wiener Laboratory award and whether the affiliation was stated in the authorship; brief description of available samples, reference collections and other related research products that have been produced and not described elsewhere.

+4. References Cited.
 Reference information is required.
 Each reference must include the names of all authors in the same sequence in which they appear in the publication, the article title, book or journal title, volume number, page numbers and year of publication.
 Proposers should be especially careful to follow accepted scholarly practices in providing citations for source materials relied upon when preparing any section of the proposal.
-While there is no established page limitation, this section should include bibliographic citations only and should not be used to provide parenthetical information outside of the 4-page project description.
+While there is no established page limitation, this section should include bibliographic citations only and should not be used to provide parenthetical information outside of the 6-page project description.

+5. Facilities, Equipment and Other Resources.
 Describe the facilities that are required to do the research, including any specialized equipment that is not available in the Wiener Laboratory.
 If some experimental work will occur off-campus, explain how this will be achieved.

+6. Permits.
 Copies of permits(s) or letters from relevant authorities to study proposed materials, and copies of permission(s) from relevant excavation or project directors to study the proposed materials must be included.

+7. Curriculum Vitae of the Project PIs and the Designated Fellow.
 Curriculum Vitae should include (in this order): Name and contact information; Educational history; Employment history; Short (50 word) description of research interests; up to 5 publications related to current research; up to 5 additional publications; up to 10 presentations; other important activities (up to 250 words)

+9. Statement from the ASCSA Project Director.
 A separate statement from the ASCSA Project Director is required, that should address the following: 1) how the proposed fellowship fits into the overall research design of the project they direct, 2) what resources they are prepared to dedicate to this project, and 3) how the designated fellow was selected for the project and his/her qualifications for it.
 Proposals that include more than one ASCSA affiliate project must include letters from the relevant Project Directors explaining not only how the proposed research fits within their own project but how combining research from these multiple projects will help address shared questions.